Configure the IPS Update Server

 - (Optional) To specify which port number to use to connect to your HTTP proxy server, in the Server port text box, type the port number.

-Most HTTP proxy servers receive requests on port 8080.
+Most HTTP proxy servers accept requests on port 8080.
 You must only specify a different port if your server does not use port 8080.

 - From the Server authentication drop-down list, select the type of authentication your HTTP proxy server uses.